 Corporations Elections Licensing Securities

-Please be advised Hair Designer licenses lapsed on September 30, 2014.
-Any license that was not renewed by September 30, 2014 is currently in a lapsed-late renewal status.
-The lapsed-late renewal period is from October 1, 2014 to March 30, 2015.
-Licenses not renewed by March 30, 2015 will lapse and will require a completed reinstatement application and fee in order to be reinstated.
+Please be advised Barbers (Instructors, Schools, and Shops), and Cosmetology (Instructors, Schools, and Shops with the exception of Hair Design Instructors and Schools) licenses expired on June 30, 2015.
+Any license that is not renewed by June 30, 2015 will be placed in a lapsed-late renewal status.
+The lapsed-late renewal period is from July 1, 2015 to December 31, 2015.
+Licenses not renewed by December 31, 2015 will lapse and you will be required to complete a reinstatement application and fee in order to be reinstated.

 You may renew online by visiting https://secure.sos.state.ga.us/mylicense in order to expedite the process.
-Please be advised all licensees are required by O.C.G.A.§50-36-1 to submit an Affidavit of Citizenship Form which can be downloaded by clicking Application/Form download on the right side of this page and select "Form-Citizenship Affidavit".
 Renewals are not complete until all documents have been received and processed.
 You should check the Board's website to see if your renewal has been approved.
 A new expiration date indicates that your renewal has been approved.
-Effective July 1, 2012 the Professional Licensing Boards Division no longer prints and/or mail courtesy hard copies of blue wall licenses and pocket cards to licensees free of charge.
+Effective July 1, 2012 the Professional Licensing Boards Division no longer prints and/or mails courtesy hard copies of blue wall licenses and pocket cards to licensees free of charge.
 The Division will provide free of charge an electronic version of the professional license for individuals and businesses to obtain from our website.
-To access the electronic version of the professional license, a licensee may access his online license record at https://secure.sos.state.ga.us/printlicense.
+To access the electronic version of the professional license, a licensee may access his online license record at https://plbprint.sos.state.ga.us/printlicense/.
+Licensees wishing to obtain blue wall licenses and pocket cards may order them via our license renewal website at https://secure.sos.state.ga.us/mylicense.
+Sign in using your User ID and password, then select "Order Pocket Card" from the left side menu.
+A $25.00 charge will apply for all blue wall license/pocket card orders.

 ***Regulation of Cosmetic Laser Services***